Johanna Loveridge. He Read more [...]

 Being part of the community of bereaved people is also important to Jo and her team, and they are proud of their growing bereavement support group, which meets every month.
 They’ve organised outings for their bereavement group and plan more for the future, and their annual balloon release event in memory of those who have died has outgrown its original home as so many people attend, whatever the weather.
 It’s clear that the care for their clients doesn’t just stop when the funeral is over, Albany is very much there for you for as long as you need them.

 Whatever type of funeral you want, it will probably be conducted by Matthew, or possibly Tim Holloway.
 Jo herself tends only to conduct the more modern funerals.
-Angela also conducts funerals.
+Angela and Jim also conduct funerals.
 You’ll get to know whoever is conducting your funeral well before the day.
-If you want their bearers to carry the coffin, they only choose ones who look nice (you can choose your own, of course).
+If you want Albany’s bearers to carry the coffin, they only choose ones who look nice (you can choose your own, of course).

 If you want a less formal funeral, Jo will talk you through the options and, of course, everyone will dress accordingly.